Payouts

 Create Payouts Quote Request

-Amount to convert, in the smallest denomination (e.g., cents, satoshis).
-Takes priority over settlementAmount if both are provided.
+The crypto amount to convert.
+Takes priority over settlement_amount if both are provided.

-Target amount to receive after conversion.
+The target fiat amount to receive.
 Ignored if amount is also provided.

-One of either amount or settlement amount should be provided and in the case where both are provided the amount takes priority.
+One of either amount or settlement_amount must be provided.
+If both are provided, amount takes priority.

 Create Payouts Quote Response